Ayushburman/Linux_Cybersec_Course/README.md

 23. Practice compressing files using tar, zip, and gzip.
 24. Learn log monitoring using /var/log and journalctl.
 25. Understand Linux kernel basics and boot process.
+26. Learn firewall and security basics using ufw or iptables.